|Mineral Invest comments: A lot of gold - a lot of trouble (2012)||83 KB|

 |Full report: A lot of gold - a lot of trouble (2012)||1781 KB|

-Diakonia and its partner organizations in the Demcoratic Republic of the Congo (DRC) aim to promote democracy, human rights and gender equality.
-Diakonia supports the vibrant civil society in the DRC, with special emphasis on capacity building.
+Diakonia and its partner organizations in the Democratic Republic of the Congo aim to promote democracy, human rights, social and economic justice and emergency response and disaster reduction.
+Diakonia supports the vibrant civil society, with special emphasis on capacity building.

 Capacity building of civil society

-One of Diakonia's main focuses in the DRC is to manage capacity building with our partner organizations.
-The capacity building involves mainstreaming of gender related issues, strenthening of project planning processes, finance and administration, democratic governance and lobbying techniques.
+One of Diakonia’s main focuses in the DRC is to manage capacity building with our partner organizations.
+The capacity building involves mainstreaming of gender, conflict sensitivity and environment-related issues, strengthening of project planning processes, finance and administration, democratic governance and lobbying techniques.

-Through Diakonia and its partner organizations' work, the results achieved indicates increased awareness among the citizens about their rights, the creation of local groups organized around important issues affecting a community and also the creation of forums of dialogue between the local population and authorities.
+Through Diakonia and our partner organizations’ work, we have increased awareness among the citizens about their rights and the creation of local groups organized around important issues affecting a community.
+Among our results are also the creation of forums of dialogue between the local population and authorities.

 Through legal information and support to victims of human rights abuses, a major progress is the legalization of customary marriage at the birth registration, which enables women and children to be officially recognized and fully benefit from their rights.